 Admission to the library is free and open to everyone.
 Our staff are always willing to help and advise.
 We are a reference library - you cannot borrow.
 All material can be studied on site, and a photocopying/scanning service is available.
 You can use your own digital camera as long as you abide by our policy on photography.

-If you want to visit the library to study you need to make an appointment.
-Individual and group tours are also welcome by appointment.
+If you want to visit the library to study you need to make an appointment in advance.
+Individual and group tours are welcome by appointment too.
 You can also drop in to browse our ground floor exhibition space any time between 1pm and 5pm Wednesdays to Fridays.

 Click here for how to find us and a map to our location